If You Have Been Involved in a Truck Accident in New York State, Call Munley Law Personal Injury Attorneys Today

 According to the New York Department of Motor Vehicles (DMV), 23,282 vehicles are involved in a large truck crash in New York each year.
 Thousands of families just like yours have had their lives changed dramatically because of a truck crash.
 Until it happens to you, you might never think about what to do after an accident with a truck.
 You may wonder how you’ll pay your medical bills, who you can trust to give sound advice, and whether the truck company will ever be forced to take responsibility.
 That’s where Munley Law Personal Injury Attorneys can help.

-Since 1959, our experienced truck accident team at Munley Law Personal Injury Attorneys has fought for truck accident victims and their families.
+Since 1959, the truck accident lawyers at Munley Law Personal Injury Attorneys have fought for truck accident victims and their families.
 Our award-winning truck crash lawyers have been recognized across the United States for our expertise in truck accident law.
 While other personal injury and general practice firms claim to be experts in all areas of the law, we have developed a special focus on one thing in particular: truck accidents.
 There is no one better equipped to handle your case.

 If you or someone you love suffered an accident involving a large semi-truck, tractor-trailer, commercial delivery truck, big rig, garbage truck, 18-wheeler, dump truck, or bus in New York state, a truck accident lawyer can help you get the compensation you are owed under the law.

 To discuss the details of your case and how Munley Law Personal Injury Attorneys can help you recover the money you are owed, contact us right away for a free consultation.
 Call, chat live, or submit our contact form.